First period: How long it lasts, early signs & self care tips

 For some girls, the first period might only be spotting for a couple of days.
 For others, it can last for a week.
 The average duration of a period is between two-seven days.

-For the first three years after the period starts, the number of days of flow as well as the gap between two periods can fluctuate, occuring once in two-three months or even longer.
+For the first three years after the period starts, the number of days of flow, as well as the gap between two periods, can fluctuate, occurring once in two-three months or even longer.

 - There is continuous bleeding for more than seven days